kushaljain10/dacoit-automation/AIRTABLE-SETUP.md

 - Check you have the project mapped in Airtable
 - Check the Slack Channel ID is correct
 - Set `SLACK_DEFAULT_CHANNEL` as fallback

+**"User authentication not working"**

+- Check you have the `auth` table created in Airtable
+- Check the Airtable token has `data.records:write` scope
+- Check `ENCRYPTION_KEY` is set (32+ characters recommended)
+- Ask user to re-authenticate by typing `/start` in the bot

 ## 🎉 You're Done!